Manikarnika Ghat1561 Votes Currently Open

 Lying at the centre of the five tirthas, Manikarnika Ghat symbolizes both conception and devastation.
 Mortal remains are consumed by fire with prayers so that the soul rests in eternal peace.
 The hot ashes of the burnt bodies makes you ponder over the inevitable destruction of everything in the world.
 Bodies are brought to the ghat on a bamboo stretcher covered in the red cloth which handled by the Doms.
 The Ghat is always crowded with funeral parties.
 Shops nearby sell everything from Ghee, wood, offerings to clothes.
 Doms who are considered the guardian of death perform the burning ceremonies.
 Manikarnika Devi who is worshipped by millions every year inhabits the place.
 The Tarakeshvara Lingam also draws people throughout the year.
 The busy cremation ground is called Jalasi Ghat.
 You cannot miss this because of a dark, smoke-stained temple that stands there.

 Manikarnika Ghat is one of the sacred ghats in Varanasi which will help you to soak in divinity.
 The ghat has a lot of religious and historic significance attached to it and hence it is mandatory to explore the same, during your Varanasi trip.
 Even though the entrance to the ghat is free and there are no Manikarnika Ghat tickets in general, still there are Manikarnika Ghat tours which will give you some enlightenment about the holy place.
 Buy the Manikarnika Ghat tour tickets and know the historical significance of the same

-Manikarnika Ghat Information
+Manikarnika Ghat Travel Tips

 - It is worthy to note that photography is strictly considered a taboo.